Macular Pucker & Macular Hole Treatment in Livingston and Morristown, NJ

 Resolution of macular hole following vitrectomy surgery.

 Surgery is extremely effective in the treatment of macular holes.
 A vitrectomy is performed on an outpatient basis.
 Removal of the vitreous gel and dissection and peeling of the “tractional” macular membrane is completed under surgical microscopic control.
 A gas bubble is injected into the eye to help promote closure of the macular hole.
 Face down head positioning for several days following surgery will enable the bubble within the eye to remain in constant contact with the macula.
 The gas bubble acts as an internal bandage and is crucial to maximize the rate of surgical success.
 You may not fly in an airplane or travel to high altitudes with a gas bubble in your eye.
 The change in air pressure may result in a dangerous increase in the pressure within your eye.
-Dr. Kanter will notify you when it is safe to travel following surgery.
+Our doctors will notify you when it is safe to travel following surgery.